brigadecore/brigade/docs/topics/scripting.md

 This is the way groups can be used to control the order in which groups of jobs are run.

-So far we have looked at the acid.js file, the event registry, and jobs and groups.
-As we advance our way through Acid, we will next take a look at how `acid.js` scripts can work with the AcidEvent and Project objects that are sent to every event handler.
+So far we have looked at the brigade.js file, the event registry, and jobs and groups.
+As we advance our way through Brigade, we will next take a look at how `brigade.js` scripts can work with the BrigadeEvent and Project objects that are sent to every event handler.

 ## Working with Event and Project Data

 Two pieces of information are passed into every event handler: The event that occurred, and the project.

-### The Acid Event
+### The Brigade Event

 From the event, we can find out what triggered the event, what data was sent with the event, and (if there is a repository) what repository commit we should be using.